WillemMaetens/standaRdized/README.md

 For more information on the package's functions, see: Function help.

-For more examples and use cases for working with other types of data such as the precipitation-evaporation balance (SPEI) or streamflow (SSI), handling NA values, different distributions and fitting methods, and optimizing calculation, see: Applications.
+For more use cases for working with other types of data such as the precipitation-evaporation balance (SPEI) or streamflow (SSI), handling NA values, different distributions and fitting methods, and optimizing calculation, see: Applications.

 ## References